mantisbt-plugins/BanSpam/README.md

 Line to insert:<br>
 $continue = event_signal( 'EVENT_SIGNUP_CHECK' );

+## Documentation

+In the 'doc' directory, you find a Word document describing this plugin.

 ## Configuration options

 - Set language to use for issues/notes (supported en-de-fr-es)
 - Set fallback language in case of ambiguous result (?? means abort, otherwise set to language defined above)
 - What is the minimum number of characters to activate language check?
+- Automatic approve text with less characters thatn the minimum stated above
-- Do you wat to check during logon yes/no?
+- Do you want to check during logon yes/no?
 - Do you want to check during signup?
 - What is the contact e-mail (if any)?